 Garden of Five Senses is more than a park.
 Spread over 20 acres, this rocky terrain garden has various themes to surprise its visitors.
 There you can enjoy 25 sculptures, murals, water bodies, bamboo court and wait, have we told you that it is known for its herbs and solar energy park.
 The Garden of Five Senses is a replica of the Mexican Mayan Labná Arc.
 A walk in this park during pleasant weather will surely energize you.

 Closest metro station- Saket (Yellow Line)

 This Krishna temple will take your devotional sentiments to a new height.
 The marvellous structure, mesmerizing statue and spellbound atmosphere all create a magical spell that fascinates the devotees.
 Don’t forget to attend Gita Saar, a Vedic light and sound show.
 Here you will experience immense energy and calmness that you will hardly find any other place.

 7. Nizamuddin Dargah

 The dargah of famous Sufi saint Nizamuddin Auliya, it is one of the most revered dargahs in India.
-Every day millions of people visit the Dargah to bow their head at this Dargah.
+Every day millions of people visit the Dargah to bow their heads at this Dargah.
 The monument is always crowded with people, here you can experience the power of faith.
-The smoky aroma, colorful threads, and Sufi music all make it an enchanting place.
+The smoky aroma, colourful threads, and Sufi music all make it an enchanting place.
 The dargah is connected to Nizamuddin ki Bouli through a secret tunnel.
 Constructed almost 800 years ago, this baoli has a wooden base and its water is still considered holy by the people.

-Closest metro station- JLN stadium (Violet Line)
+Closest metro station- JLN Stadium (Violet Line)